stephyraju/spiceworld/README.md

  **Heroku**

-* After loging into heroku I created a new app, using the name spiceword cookbook and set the region to Europe.
+* After loging into heroku I created a new app, using the name spiceword-cookbook and set the region to Europe.

 * Select application